This document presents corporaexplorer’s three main functions:

 The prepare_data() function returns a “corporaexplorerobject” that can be explored in the package’s two Shiny apps.

-The three most important arguments are:
+The most important arguments are:

 • dataset: a data frame with, as a minimum, a Text column.
 If date_based_corpus is TRUE (the default), dataset must also contain a column “Date” (of class Date).